MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/implement-gdpr.md

 # Implementing General Data Protection Regulations in your Dynamics 365 for Customer Engagement portals

 The General Data Protection Regulation (GDPR) is a legal act of the European Union (EU), which protects data for all individuals within the EU.
-With GDPR, people can control the use of their personal data in [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)].
+With GDPR, people can control the use of their personal data in Dynamics 365 for Customer Engagement.

 As an administrator, you can configure your portal to meet GDPR standards.
 For example, minors must have parental consent to use the portal.
 You can also establish terms and conditions for people who use your portal.
 Users must agree to the terms and conditions to use the portal.